CPT Corporation: CPT WordPak

-WordPak 1 consisted of a single Shugart Associates SA4000 14" diameter hard disc with a capacity of 30 megabytes.
+WordPak 1 consisted of a single Shugart Associates SA4000 14"-diameter hard disk with a capacity of 30 megabytes.

 WordPak 2 added a 2nd drive for a total of 60 megabytes.

 CPT SRS 45

 The CPT SRS 45 was what would now be called a server (quite likely the first of its kind) but in practice was much more.
 It was maybe the worlds easiest networking shared resource system.
 It combined a ZIP drive for backup and hard disk(s) that would be shared simultaneously by up to eight CPT machines that had the PC AT bus.
 The primary person responsible for its development was Bill Davidson whose wife Cheryl was responsible for bringing up CP/M, MP/M and other Digital Research products running on the Phoenix.
 The brilliance of the system were the networking cards that plugged into the individual machines.
-These used the 55AA installable driver of the IBM Bios to simply add the zip and hard disk drives to each computers drives list.
-So a system that started with floppy drives A and B and a C hard disc on the machine would have the SRS 45 drives added as drives D (E, F depending on the number of hard discs) and Z for the zip drive.
+These used the 55AA installable driver of the IBM BIOS to simply add the zip and hard disk drives to each computers drives list.
+So a system that started with floppy drives A and B and a C hard disk on the machine would have the SRS 45 drives added as drives D (E, F depending on the number of hard disk) and Z for the zip drive.
 Sharing (avoiding writing to the same file at the same time) was handled by simply assigning parts of the drives for individuals and other directories for shared use.
 No "driver" software was needed.
 You simply plugged in the networking card and your machine had additional drives that were internal to the SRS45.
 This approach was far ahead of its time and sadly never recognized for its brilliance.
 The SRS45 as were all CPT machines not just dedicated Word Processors.